Dr. Annie Daniel

 Veterinary Clinical Sciences (VCS)

-She has had education leadership roles in higher education at the school level, department level, and university level with: Dillard University (Assistant Professor of Education, Assistant Director, Teaching, Learning, Technology, Culture Center and Middle Level Education Program Coordinator); Tulane University School of Medicine (Director, Office of Medical Education & Assistant Clinical Professor); Des Moines University (Director, Center for the Improvement of Teaching and Learning & Associate Professor of Public Health).
+She has had education leadership roles in higher education at the school level, department level, and university level with Dillard University (Assistant Professor of Education, Assistant Director, Teaching, Learning, Technology, Culture Center and Middle-Level Education Program Coordinator); Tulane University School of Medicine (Director, Office of Medical Education & Assistant Clinical Professor); Des Moines University (Director, Center for the Improvement of Teaching and Learning & Associate Professor of Public Health).

 In her current position with the School of Veterinary Medicine at Louisiana State University in Baton Rouge, LA, She is the Director of Veterinary Instructional Design and Outcomes Assessment in the Office of Student and Academic Affairs in the School of Veterinary Medicine (SVM).
 As Director, she develops, manages, and implements initiatives that facilitate the improvement of faculty pedagogical and assessment skills.
 In addition, she is responsible for developing the outcomes assessment model, curriculum mapping, and instructional design for the Doctor of Veterinary Medicine degree.
-Dr. Daniel also works with the SVM administrators to development, manage, and implementation initiatives that facilitate the improvement of faculty pedagogical and assessment skills.
+Dr. Daniel also works with the SVM administrators to develop, manage, and implement initiatives that facilitate the improvement of faculty pedagogical and assessment skills.
 In addition, her responsibilities also include directing the outcomes assessment reporting and data collection for the School of Veterinary Medicine Doctor of Veterinary Medicine (DVM) degree, preparing accreditation reports and analyze data for both the Southern Association of Colleges & Schools Commission on Colleges (SACSCOC) and the AVMA Council on Education (COE) DVM degree program accreditation.

 Educational Pedagogy, Curriculum Development, Course Design, Educational Research, Educational technology, Program Evaluation and Cultural Diversity